On Maximal Green Sequences For Type A Quivers: Introduction

 In Section \ref{Sec:Prelim}, we begin with background on quivers and their mutations.
+This section includes the definition of \emph{maximal green sequences}, which is our principal object of study in this paper.
 Section \ref{Sec:DirectSum} describes how to decompose quivers into \emph{direct sums} of strongly connected components, which we call irreducible quivers.
-We remark that this definition of direct sum of quivers, which is based on a quiver glueing rule from \cite{ACCERV}, coincides with the definition of a triangular extension of quivers appearing in \cite{A}.
-As shown in Propositions \ref{1colordirsum} and \ref{tcolordirsum}, to construct a maximal green sequence of a quiver, it suffices to construct maximal green sequences for each of its irreducible components.
+We remark that this definition of direct sum of quivers, which is based on a quiver gluing rule from \cite{ACCERV}, coincides with the definition of a triangular extension of quivers appearing in \cite{A}.
+Using this notion of direct sums in Theorem~\ref{tcolordirsum}, we show that for certain direct sums of quivers, to construct a maximal green sequence, it suffices to construct a maximal green sequence for each of their irreducible components.
+We refer to the class of such quivers for which Theorem~\ref{tcolordirsum} holds as $t$\emph{-colored direct sums} of quivers (see Definition~\ref{dirsum}).
+In Section~\ref{Sec:SurfTriang}, we show that almost all quivers arising from triangulated surfaces (with $1$ connected component) which are a direct sum of at least 2 irreducible components are in fact a $t$-colored directed sum.

-For type $\mathbb{A}$ quivers, irreducible quivers have an especially nice form as a tree of $3$-cycles, as described by Corollary \ref{Cor:Irr}.
-This allows us to restrict our attention to \emph{embedded irreducible} quivers of \emph{type $\mathbb{A}$}, which are constructed in detail in Section \ref{Sec:Embed}.
-With this construction in mind, we construct a special maximal green sequence for every embedded, irreducible quiver of type $\mathbb{A}$ in Section \ref{Sec:MutSeq}, which we call an \emph{associated mutation sequence}.
-This brings us to the main theorem of the paper, Theorem \ref{main2}.
-Section \ref{Sec:general} also highlights how the results of Section \ref{Sec:DirectSum} can be combined with Theorem \ref{main2} to get maximal green sequences for \emph{any} quiver of type $\mathbb{A}$.
+For type $\mathbb{A}$ quivers, irreducible quivers have an especially nice form as trees of $3$-cycles, as described by Corollary \ref{Cor:Irr}.
+This allows us to restrict our attention to \emph{signed irreducible} quivers of \emph{type $\mathbb{A}$}, which are defined in and studied in Section \ref{Sec:Signed}.
+We then construct a special mutation sequence for every signed irreducible quiver of type $\mathbb{A}$ in Section \ref{Sec:MutSeq}, which we call an \emph{associated mutation sequence}.
+This brings us to the main theorem of the paper, Theorem \ref{main2}, which states that this associated mutation sequence is a maximal green sequence.
+Section \ref{Sec:MutSeq} also highlights how the results of Section \ref{Sec:DirectSum} can be combined with Theorem \ref{main2} to get maximal green sequences for \emph{any} quiver of type $\mathbb{A}$ (see Corollary~\ref{anytypeA}).

-The proof of Theorem \ref{main2} is broken into two parts.
-Section \ref{Sec:Prep} includes technical Lemmas and introduces notation that is used in Section \ref{Sec:Proof} for the proof.
-In particular, in Section \ref{Sec:Perm}, we exactly describe the permutations (with respect to the frozen vertices) that are induced by applying a maximal green sequence to an embedded irreducible quiver of type $\mathbb{A}$.
-This is a result that may be of independent interest and is used in our proof of Theorem \ref{main2}.
-Finally, Section \ref{Sec:Conc} ends with further remarks and ideas for future directions, including extensions to cluster algebras of other surfaces.